lilyosah/tech-knowledgebase/Human-Computer-Interaction/Ideation.md

 3. Pick the best statement starter for each problem
 4. Pick the best starer for each problem
 5. Use the new phrasing

+### Alternative worlds
+Look at common things in uncommon ways
+Ask: "What would (someone else) do?"
+- How would a successful organization from another area do?
+Ex: Starbucks

+Think about:
+- Mood, tone, culture, norms, intentions behind objects and interactions

+1. Identify a topic for exploration
+2. Create a list of analogous topics
+3. Think about representative orgs
+4. Select a few alternative worlds to explore
+5. Think about key attributes of each world
+6. Use this new alternative world as a jumping off point for new ideas